RamboLau/yac/README.md

 ###2.
 Testing
-To be able to test this module open DRUPAL_ROOT/includes/cache.inc and search for `variable_get('cache_default_class', 'DrupalDatabaseCache')`. and change this to DrupalAPCCache.
+To be able to test this module open DRUPAL_ROOT/includes/cache.inc and search for `variable_get('cache_default_class', 'DrupalDatabaseCache')`. and change this to DrupalYACCache.
 This is because the $conf[''] array in settings.php is not always loaded properly.